rootsongjc/awesome-cloud-native/README.md

 - [moby](https://github.com/moby/moby) - Moby Project - a collaborative project for the container ecosystem to assemble container-based systems.
 - [pouch](https://github.com/alibaba/pouch) - Pouch is an open-source project created to promote the container technology movement.
 - [railcar](https://github.com/oracle/railcar) - RailCar: Rust implementation of the Open Containers Initiative oci-runtime.
-- [rkt](https://github.com/rkt/rkt) - `rkt` is a pod-native container engine for Linux.
+- [rkt](https://github.com/rkt/rkt) - Rkt is a pod-native container engine for Linux.
 It is composable, secure, and built on standards.

 ## Database